Tax tribunal appeals and ATE insurance

 What cover is available?

-ATE may be available to meet HMRC's costs only, an element of your own costs, or both.
+ATE may be available to meet HMRC's costs only, an element of your own costs, or both, subject to the level and terms of indemnity of the policy.
 It can include costs incurred before the policy is taken out.

 ATE cover does not extend to your own management time and expenses.